wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-nodejs-how-to-use-queues.md

 ## Setup an Azure Storage Connection

-The azure module will read the environment variables AZURE\_STORAGE\_ACCOUNT and AZURE\_STORAGE\_ACCESS\_KEY, or AZURE\_STORAGE\_CONNECTION\_STRING for information required to connect to your Azure storage account.
+The azure module will read the environment variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY, or AZURE_STORAGE_CONNECTION_STRING for information required to connect to your Azure storage account.
 If these environment variables are not set, you must specify the account information when calling **createQueueService**.

-For an example of setting the environment variables in the management portal for an Azure Website, see [Node.js Web Application with Storage]
+For an example of setting the environment variables in the management portal for an Azure Website, see [Node.js Web Site with Storage]

 ## How To: Create a Queue